BioKT/PLUMED-docs/docs/replicas.md

         command = gmx + " grompp -f %s -p %s -c %s -o %s"%(mdp, top, gro, tpr) os.system(command)

+In your machine, `gmx` should point to a working MPI installation of Gromacs.
-This will generate a number of folders, each with a scaled topology file `scaled.top`.
+This script will generate a number of folders, each with a scaled topology file `scaled.top`.
 Because we have generated the run input files for Gromacs, we can simply run the simulations using